This tutorial details the steps to establish SSH authentication for connecting to a Linux machine from a Windows machine.

 Now we want to put the private key on the Windows machine so we can use it to connect to the Linux machine.
 You can use

-and paste to a text file on Windows.
-Let’s assume the private key file on Windows machine is still namedid_rsa
+WinSCPor any other program to transfer this file to your Windows machine, or simply copy the content ofid_rsaand paste to a text file on Windows.
+Let’s assume the private key file on Windows machine is still namedid_rsa. -

 Unfortunately the private key format used by